How we're delivering on the commitments made in our prospectus for a renewed CBI.

 - Dr Ian Peters, MBE.
 Director, Institute of Business Ethics.

-- The next meeting is confirmed for 5 October.
+- The third meeting is scheduled for 17 April.

 Start roll out of refreshed best-practice management training